thetkpark/csc371-assignment/dline/go/README.md

 All you need to do is just install Go by accessing link below

 https://golang.org/doc/install

+After complete the installation, please close the current terminal or command line and open new one.

 Then change directory to the project directory and use go run command to run simulator